ytiurin/test-chart/Readme.md

 ## Description

-Your task is to implement a dashboard with a stock graph.
+Your task is to implement a dashboard with a stock chart.
 You will have real-time updates through WebSockets.
 Also, you can get a market history by making a request to `/market-history`.

-Graph should load history data and show live updates.
+Chart should load history data and show live updates.

-There are two graph's types:
+There are two ''s types:

-- intraday price graph.
+- intraday price chart.
 It shows a price in every moment. `F(t) = P(t)`
-- intraday percent change graph.
+- intraday percent change chart.
 It shows a percent change from the start of the day. `F(t) = (P(t) - P(0))/P(0) * 100%`

 Assumptions:
-- The user can change the type of the graph.
+- The user can change the type of the chart.
-- The graph should change in real-time.
+- The chart should change in real-time.
-- The graph uses data only for the current day.
+- The chart uses data only for the current day.

 ## Tech info